canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

 ## II.
 Release to Ubuntu (devel and SRU)

-> Note: `impish` is used throughout as a reference to the current devel release.
+> Note: `kinetic` is used throughout as a reference to the current devel release.
 This will change.

 1. Prepare SRU Launchpad bugs.

     a.
 We do this even before a succesful merge into ubuntu/devel because the context added to these bugs is useful for the Server Team reviewer.

     b.
 Create a new bug on Launchpad for ubuntu-advantage-tools and use the format defined [here](https://wiki.ubuntu.com/UbuntuAdvantageToolsUpdates#SRU_Template) for the description.
-      * The title should be in the format `[SRU] ubuntu-advantage-tools (27.1 -> 27.2) Xenial, Bionic, Focal, Hirsute`, substituting version numbers and release names as necessary.
+      * The title should be in the format `[SRU] ubuntu-advantage-tools (27.1 -> 27.2) Xenial, Bionic, Focal, Jammy`, substituting version numbers and release names as necessary.

     c.
 For each Launchpad bug fixed by this release (which should all be referenced in our changelog), add the SRU template to the description and fill out each section.
       * Leave the original description in the bug at the bottom under the header `[Original Description]`.